joshkraft/github-actions-for-data-scraping/DRAFT.md

 As an example, I will walk through a simple data project I am currently working on.
 The overall goal of this project is to have an interesting visual way to see the tweets of the two main candidates in the 2020 US Presidential Election, Donald Trump and Joe Biden.

-While Twitter does have a freely accessible API, there are limitations that you must adhere to.
-Due to the volume of data on the platform, you cannot make a request like this:

-> Get all tweets from *User X*.

-Instead, the following approach must be taken:

-> Get a small number of tweets from *User X*, that meet certain conditions, that have occured *after Date Y* or *since the last tweet we retrieved from User X.*

-Additionally, here are some constraints I decided upon for this project:
+The first step in this project is to start collecting the tweets in a repository for later use.
+Here are some constraints I decided upon for this project:

 - Data must be grabbed from Twitter on a near-real time basis.
 Tweets from last month are much less relevant than tweets from the last hour.
 - The data should be easily accessible to anyone.
 Due to the small amount of data in this project, we will just store it on Github for the sake of simplicity.
 - Credentials should be securely stored in the cloud.
 - The project should be completely free.

+While Twitter does have a freely accessible API, there are some usage limits that you must adhere to.
+Due to the volume of data on the platform, you cannot make a request like this:

+> Get all tweets from *User X*.

+Instead, the following approach must be taken:

+> Get a small number of tweets from *User X*, that meet certain conditions, that have occured *after Date Y* or *since the last tweet we retrieved from User X.*

 Before beginning, you must gain access to the Twitter API by signing up for the [Twitter Developer Platform](https://developer.twitter.com/en/docs/twitter-api).
 Once you have been accepted, create an Application with Read/Write access, and make sure to securely store your Consumer Key, Consumer Secret, Access Token, and Access Token Secret.